ShuDataScience/FMCG-Project/README.md

 - identify the cheapest supplier per recipe
 - identify the total cost (inc. tax) to meet all demand per quarter with the fastest suppliers

-Section 2 is to build a forecast ML model to predict the demand more accurately.
+Section 2: ML -train and test forecast models.
+Built a forecast model with a R2 score of r2 score of 0.883 to predict the demand more accurately.

 The key process includes:
 - exploratory data analysis
 - feature selection